Frequently Asked Questions

 Q: Can I apply late?

-A: Because the application process is competitive, we advise students not to plan on submitting late applications.
-However, should you wish to apply late you may apply up until February 19, 2021 and be placed on a waiting list.
-Applications will not be accepted after that date.
-Only 50 students will be admitted to ATSU-Truman Healthcare Academy this year.
+A: The application process is competitive, therefore we advise students not to plan on submitting late applications.
+However, should you wish to apply late you may apply up until February 18, 2022 and will be placed on a waiting list for potential open seats.
+Applications will no longer be accepted after that date.
+Only 80 students will be admitted to ATSU-Truman Healthcare Academy this year.

 Q: When will I find out when I’ve been admitted?

-Q: When will I receive more information in the mail so I know what to bring with me?
+Q: When will I receive more information so I know what to bring with me?

 Q: What time should I arrive for check-in?

-A: Students attending ATSU-Truman Healthcare Academy will check in at the residence hall on Sunday, June 13 at any time after 3:00pm but before 5:00 pm.
+A: Students attending ATSU-Truman Healthcare Academy will check in at the residence hall on Sunday, June 12.

 Q: Do I need to purchase books?

-A: There are no textbooks for purchase with the ATSU-Truman Healthcare Academy program.
+A: There are no textbooks required for purchase with the ATSU-Truman Healthcare Academy program.

 Q: Can I get college credit for my course?